arubiales/Tensorflow-2.0/README.md

 # Tensorflow-2.0
-This is only a repository that I use to learn Tensorflow 2.0 from a curse.
+This is only a repository that I use to learn the changes between Tensorflow 2 and Tensorflow 1 from a curse.